 Requirements for Adult Adoption in California

 When an adoptee is an adult, there is no need to get parental permission for the adoption.
 However, adoption does end a prior parental relationship.
-Additionally, the court does not require any social services home study reports to submit an adoption request.
+The court does not require any social services home study reports to submit an adoption request.
 That said, the court does require that the adopting adult is at least 10 years older than the adoptee, and the adopting parent and the adoptee must agree to the adoption.

 Spousal Consent